LDSSA/heroku-model-deploy/README.md

 Instead of having just an sqlite connector, we needed to add another block of code that would detect if it is being run on heroku or not and if so, connect to the postgresql database.
 We know that we are on heroku if there is a `DATABASE_URL` environment variable.
+When we add the postgres database in heroku, heroku will automatically add an environment variable (DATABASE_URL) with the conexion we need.

 ```
 if 'DATABASE_URL' in os.environ: